 Punta Eugenia and Canal de Dewey slowed our speed to nearly 3 knots due to a falling tide.
 We made it across the washing machine (Canal de Keller) with just a gentle corkscrew motion and when we reached the dreaded Punta Norte we had mirror calm seas.
 The last hurdle was Bahia Vizcaino of which the author of The Baja Bash has this to say: “Maybe you’ll get lucky on your crossing and find calm conditions but its never happened to me.”
 Mind you this is not a small bay and reading this made me nervous.
 We had calm seas for the entire 100 miles!

 On our last full day at sea the wind picked up in the afternoon and blew around 10-12 knots on the bow most of the night.
 Couple that with a 6 foot falling tide (which pushed us south) and we were only making 3.5 knots.
 Now it’s 6am, we’re making an easy 5 knots on calm seas and are less than 20 miles from Ensenada where we will check out of Mexico and wait for another weather window to make the short hop to San Diego.
-There we will look for jobs and try to sell Camille.
+Once there we will look for jobs and try to sell Camille.

 |Checking for tangled seaweed in Turtle Bay|